muledagnaw/MulugetaDagnaw/README.md

 ## 🧠 About

-Mathematics educator and data analyst with extensive experience in **research, teaching, and data handling** across academic and applied environments.
-Currently completing a **Level 3 Digital Skills Bootcamp (Data Technician)** in the UK, with hands-on experience in **data analysis, visualization, SQL, Python, and cloud platforms**.
-I have a strong interest in data analysis and applying mathematical concepts to uncover insights.
+I am a mathematics educator and data analyst with extensive experience in research, teaching, and data handling across academic and applied settings.
+I am currently completing a Level 3 Digital Skills Bootcamp (Data Technician), gaining experience in data analysis and visualization using Excel, Tableau, Power BI, SQL, Python, and cloud platform Azure.
+I have a strong interest in applying mathematical concepts to uncover meaningful insights from data.

 ---